 Baker Mayfield, Cleveland Browns

-After taking his team through two postseason contests and impressing, Mayfield seems to have turned a new leaf.
+After taking his team through two postseason contests and impressing, Baker Mayfield seems to have turned a new leaf.
 As a fantasy quarterback heading into 2021, he should keep evolving.
 He’s got an excellent wide receiving corps — including Odell Beckham Jr’s return — to help keep the fantasy points rolling in.

 It is also worth mentioning that Mayfield’s interceptions dropped from 21 in 2019 to just eight in 2020, while his passing touchdowns increased by four.